 A glimmer of hope

-Marie’s neurologist, Lissa Brod, MD, talked about Deep Brain Stimulation (DBS), a surgical procedure to treat the debilitating symptoms of Parkinson’s - especially tremors.
+Marie’s neurologist talked about Deep Brain Stimulation (DBS), a surgical procedure to treat the debilitating symptoms of Parkinson’s - especially tremors.

-“I was nervous,” she says.
-“But Dr. Brod explained every last detail.
+“I was nervous,” she says, and adds that her neurologist “…explained every last detail.
 I went in with a good attitude.”

 Over three weeks, Marie underwent two surgeries to implant the device, with a subsequent office visit to have it activated and programmed.
 Learn more about Deep Brain Stimulation.